fdevillard/ada-swissleak/README.md

        data about Switzerland, opencorporates is too general.
  * [zefix](http://zefix.admin.ch/zfx-cgi/hrform.cgi/hraPage?alle_eintr=on&pers_sort=original&pers_num=0&language=4&col_width=366&amt=007)
       * Similar information content as money house
-      * Has an API, but looks to be not well documented (and in German)
+      * Has an API, but looks to be bad documented (and in German)
       * Each results gives a link to a cantonal registry.
 However, Cantons are sharing the same plateforms (three in total).
 For each company, we can see who composes the board of the company.